g0v-data/g0v-hackmd-archive/notes/hqPa8fqIRY-yV7bHGmMpDA.md

 <div className="pt-16">
   <ul>
     {data.map((item) => (
-      <li key={item} className="p-2 border-b border-gray-200">{item}</li>
+    <li key="{item}" className="p-2 border-b border-gray-200">{item}</li>
     ))}
   </ul>
 </div>
 ```

-By this means, such data will change depending on the condition at hand; this way one can see how it was (digits 1-10) as well as how it is now(digits 1-49) after pressing the F5 key.
+By this means, such data will change depending on the condition at hand; this way one can see how it was (digits 1-10) and how it is now(digits 1-49) after pressing the F5 key.
 Besides, using Tailwind CSS classes such as (`p-2`, `border-b`, and `border-gray-200`) for each list item, gives them uniform styling thus improving user experience.

 Output:

 ![](https://s3-ap-northeast-1.amazonaws.com/g0v-hackmd-images/uploads/upload_efb0bfcc87a9125ee4c7c4043a8407fa.gif)

-The PullToRefresh element updates its content as demonstrated in the GIF.
+The `PullToRefresh` element updates its content as demonstrated in the GIF.
 Initially numbers ranging from 1 to 10 appear on screen.
 However, after a pull-down release action by the user, a new set of contents is displayed in this location: these numbers range from 1 to 49.
 All these transitions including both pulling action and updated list are captured in this GIF so that the ability to refresh dynamically is illustrated by it.

 ## Conclusion
 The Pull-to-refresh feature is critical to a better experience in web applications while keeping user interaction alive.
 Developers can easily achieve this by following the steps provided to use them uniformly across various platforms.
 This clarifies that elegant design, consistent testing practices, and high performance are vital considerations for building an application today.

-The integration of a pull-to-refresh feature on contemporary web applications enhances user experience and provides a fluid content update initiation mechanism.
+Integrating a pull-to-refresh feature on contemporary web applications enhances user experience and provides a fluid content update initiation mechanism.
 Choosing React for orchestrating the logic and states plus Tailwind CSS for styling and transitions contributes greatly to the development of an intuitive design that has an attractive visual appeal.